-As shown in the chart on the following page, there have been substantial changes in assumptions increasing the UAL.
+As shown in the chart below, there have been substantial changes in assumptions increasing the UAL.
 Most of these changes are due to reducing the discount rate from 7.25% to 6.625% over this period, but it also includes changes to demographic assumptions such as mortality and retirement rates.
 The reductions in the discount rate largely reflected the impact of declining interest rates on future expected investment returns.